Nacim-Guellati/Catching-fish-presence-FishNet/doc/test.md

 - `models-master` is the folder you downloaded in the <a href='Prerequisites.md'>Prerequisites</a>.
 <br>

-5. Run the following in the same command prompt: (Paths are to be configured)
+5. Run the following in the same command prompt: (Paths to be configured)
 ```bash
 python detection.py path/to/Catching-fish-presence-FishNet/images/test_set path/to/results/folder path/to/Catching-fish-presence-FishNet/object_detection/data/class_list.txt
 ```